Featured Post

 The Captain had intended to marry Elsa Schraeder (Asia-LigĂ© Arnold), a wealthy socialite.
 But differences in the way they see the imminent Anschluss—the annexation by Nazi Germany of Austria—and his growing affection for Maria doom the union.

 Max Detwiler (David James), a mutual friend of Elsa and Captain Georg whom the kids refer to as Uncle Max is a pushy music promoter.
-He convinces the Captain that the kids should perform at the upcoming Salzburg Music Festival.
+Resigned to the eventual Nazi takeover, he convinces the Captain that the kids should perform at the upcoming Salzburg Music Festival.

 As the plucky Maria, Rachel Cahoon is a standout.
 Ms. Cahoon, who was magnificent as Belle in Toby’s Beauty and the Beast, brightens the stage with her shiny presence and her glorious singing voice.
 Radiant throughout the show, her crystal-clear soprano voice does justice to such songs as, “My Favorite Things,” Do-Re-Mi,” and “Something Good.”
 Ms. Cahoon’s empathy and love for the children comes off perfectly, and she displays the romantic connection to Captain Georg with eye-watering tenderness.